Moving Away From Family To Better Afford Retirement Living Expenses

 My overall cost of living is lower.
 I own my home and can afford to pay someone to do the things I can’t or do not want to do.

 My son tries to visit once a year and I try to visit them once a year as well.
-I would like to keep in touch on Skype, but that hasn’t worked out with our busy family.
+I would like to keep in touch with video calling, but that hasn’t worked out with our busy family.
 I do keep in touch with my oldest grandson through email, texts, and calls and occasionally the younger ones on the phone.

 With milder weather and fewer worries, my health and my life are better.
 I’m very happy I made the move.